In 2020, tuition for full-time students at Ridgewater College was $5,288 a year for in-state students and $5,288 a year for out-of-state students.

-Ridgewater College is a public, state institution, so it offers a reduced tuition rate of $5,760 for in-state students who attend full-time.
+Ridgewater College is a public, state institution, which means it offers a reduced tuition rate of $5,288 for in-state students who attend full-time.

 Ridgewater College has the same tuition for international students as for those from out of state.

-Ridgewater College does not offer on-campus housing for students, so there are no charge for dorms, however students should consider other housing costs when looking at the cost of various colleges.
+Ridgewater College does not provide on-campus housing for students, so there are no charge for dorms, however students should consider other housing costs when looking at the cost of various colleges.

 Tuition and fees may vary depending on program, course level, location, and more.